 2010.
 Anyway, when the screensaver wants to switch on, X.Org turns the

 mirroring mode for my displays, and sets 1024x768 resolution on both

 screens.
 Unfortunately, the only way to solve this situation is to save any

 work I have, switch to a virtual console 1 with Alt+F1, execute

-gdm restart and hope for the best.
+sudo service gdm restart and hope for the best.

 Display problems occur randomly while trying to change laptop screen's brightness too.
 And of course after resuming from suspend, but thankfully this happens really seldom, like one in fifty suspends.
 When it does, however, the only way to bring your display back to work is to forcibly reboot the laptop.

 There are more problems, like the silent microphone (no matter what I do it's just too quiet for most people to hear me via voip), short battery life (i.e. much shorter than on windows), and terribly bad trackpoint/touchpad support (i.e. much worse than on windows), but these problems I could live with.
 The graphics related annoyances are just too much.
 And the worst thing is that I no longer know which graphics board should I recommend to people who want the best linux experience.
 Nvidia?
 Yes, but only with closed-source drivers, although some people claim that nouveau work well.
 Ati?
 Well, I remember both mine and Karolina's problems with our Radeons, so that's a no. Intel?
 As far as I recall everyone always told me that Intel chipset based products (graphics, wifi, ethernet) are always best for linux, but ever since the introduction of KMS-enabled drivers this is apparently no longer true.
 By the way, my case is nothing compared to a case of a new PhD student in our department.
 He's new, so he's got a newer laptop.
 Good for him?
 Not quite.
 Not a single linux distro supports his brand new Intel HD graphics.